 - Fully native mobile apps (e.g. Whatsapp or Uber) – though web-based mobile apps are supported

-- Apps with novel technology and custom visual interfaces (e.g., video editors, custom AI, machine learning algorithms)
+- Apps with novel technology and custom visual interfaces (e.g., video editors, machine learning algorithms)

 Bubble software development FAQs for business users

-While cheaper and faster, building a web app on Bubble still requires an investment of time and resources.
+While cheaper and faster, building software on Bubble still requires an investment of time and resources.
 In addition, it’s not something to take lightly as it’s meant to collect important business data and information to improve processes – both internally and externally.

-Below are answers to some of the most common questions about Bubble that we get from enterprise business managers:
+Below are answers to some of the most common questions about Bubble software development that we get from business managers:

 Q: Will we get locked into Bubble once we start?